For any questions not answered on this page, please email them to firstname.lastname@example.org.

 You can, although please remember that we generally ask students to use other known sources of funding before applying to the CTF.
-But with that said, you can certainly combine the CTF with other funding to cover the costs of travel and lodging, which we know can exceed the $500 or $750 we offer.
+But with that said, you can certainly combine the CTF with other funding to cover the costs of travel and lodging, which we know can exceed the $800 we offer.
 The only restriction is that students cannot request reimbursement for the same expense from both funding sources (i.e. submitting the same plane ticket receipt twice to effectively “make a profit.”)
 Doing so would constitute a serious breach of Yale’s code of conduct.

 Finally, how can I make my application most effective?

 Apply as early as possible!
 As soon as you have a document confirming that you have been selected to present at a conference (a copy or screenshot of an e-mail from the conference organizers is fine), you can and should apply.
 This maximizes your chances of learning about your application decision before you attend the conference, which assists in your planning—it also means if your application is approved, you can submit receipts the moment you get back from the conference.
-Please be aware that processing times can take up to six weeks, so the earlier the application, the better the chances you can plan your travel with ease.
+Please be aware that processing times can take up to eight weeks, so the earlier the application, the better the chances you can plan your travel with ease.